csalmeida/ruby-fundamentals/README.md

 range.find {|number| number == 5 } # 5
 ```

-Since the number 5 does exist in the range, the condition is met and the value is returned.
+Since number 5 does exist in the range, the condition is met and the value is returned.
 [See find-methods.rb](enumerables-and-code-blocks/find-methods.rb) for more examples on how to use find methods.

 ## Map Methods